JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

 =============================================================================

 During the first Meso-NH compilation, almost all the numerical schemes and all the physical parameterizations are compiled.
-The numerical scheme and physical parameterizations are chosen in :ref:`namelists <executables_and_namelists>` files.
+The numerical scheme and physical parameterizations are then chosen in :ref:`namelists <executables_and_namelists>` files.
 In the Meso-NH language, we say that we compile the **MASTER** version.
 This compilation is quite long, typically more than 20 minutes on one core.